anthonyklemm/Bathy_edge_erosion/README.md

 1. Read the input bathymetry raster (at this point, it only works with geotiffs), identifying the NoDataValue pixels.

-2. Create a binary mask based on the NoDataValue pixels, where 255 represents valid data and 0 represents NoDataValue pixels.
+2. Create a binary mask based on the NoDataValue pixels.

 3. Dilate the binary mask and subtract it from the original binary mask, leaving only the eroded edges.